 Within Year Appeals

-Appeals resulting from within year school admission applications will be heard as soon as practicable within the timescales set out in the Changes to the admission appeals regulations during the coronavirus outbreak guidance.
+Appeals resulting from within year school admission applications will be heard as soon as practicable within the timescales set out in the School Admission Appeals Code (see below).

 Appeals to be lodged by